astral-sh/uv/docs/concepts/projects.md

     If an absolute path is provided and the setting is used across multiple projects, the environment will be overwritten by invocations in each project.
-This setting is only recommended for use in CI or Docker images.
+This setting is only recommended for use for a single project in CI or Docker images.

 !!! note